TJ156TJ/OPA/README.md

 ![Test 2](Evaluate_delete_selection.png)

 ## Error
-I had the following error with 2 of the pods failing with the follwing error
+I had the following error with 2 of the pods failing as follows:

 * example-app-79cd94dbb8-skb9b   1/3     CrashLoopBackOff   14         12m